What is this course?

 What topics will be covered?

-This workshop is deliberately very hands on and will take advantage of numerous exercises, games and Kanban simulations over the 2 days alongside instructor-led discussions and presentations.
-The Kanban method is based on six practices which, following an Overview, will form the basis of the topics that will be covered over the 2 days:
+This workshop is deliberately very hands on and will take advantage of numerous exercises, games and Kanban simulations throughout the course alongside instructor-led discussions and presentations.
+The Kanban method is based on six practices which, following an Overview, will form the basis of the topics that will be covered: